-In conclusion, the read across adaptations you provided both in the dossier and in your comments do not comply with the general rules for adaptation set out in Annex XI, Section 1.5 of REACH.
-Your adaptation is therefore rejected and the information requirement is not fulfilled.
+In conclusion, the read across adaptations you provided both in the dossier and in your comments do not comply with the general rules for adaptation set out in Annex XI, Section 1.5.
+Your adaptations are therefore rejected and the information requirement is not fulfilled.
+Furthermore, the data on the Substance you provided in your comments does not cover the key parameters required by the test guideline for 'in vitro gene mutation study in bacteria'.
+Therefore, the information requirement is not fulfilled.